Loginistaken/Orb-Mint-Multi-blockchain-Compatible-Coin/whitepaper.md

 Designed to endure and thrive across evolving digital environments.
 By combining modular blockchain architecture with intelligent automation, Orb-Mint-Multi-blockchain-Compatible-Coin protocol remains flexible, efficient, and aligned with next generations technologies.
-Orbimint emerges as a sovereign cryptographic asset engineered for long-term adaptability and regulatory resilience.
+Orb-Mint-Multi-blockchain-Compatible-Coin emerges as a sovereign cryptographic asset engineered for long-term adaptability and regulatory resilience.
 As legacy paper-based financial systems recede into obsolescence, a global shift toward decentralized assets has accelerated—driven and next generations may increase regulatory scrutiny and environmental consequences may arrive pertaining to high-gas blockchain operations.
 Orb-Mint-Multi-blockchain-Compatible-Coin